-Young Butch just needs a home of his own and a second chance
+Young Butch needed a home of his own and boy has he found it

 Butch is a three-year-old cross breed boy who has had his world turned upside down.

 He was originally rescued from the Haydos shelter in Turkey along with his brother Popcorn when he was just a pup.

 Ever since the day of his rescue it seems he lived contendedly with an ex-pat resident, his sibling and one other rescue dog.

 All was fine until one day early this year his owner decided she wanted to move back to the UK and she was not prepared to take her dogs with her.